 - Save on Food and Treats.
 Food will be a major cost of bringing home a cat.
 Luckily, there are ways to save on nutrition.
 Choosing a quality kibble will go a long way in keeping your cat healthy (and keeping veterinary bills down), but you can also search online for deals and coupons.

-While some cat costs are a given (food, shelter, etc.), others may be a bit more unexpected—or even optional, depending on the type of pet you choose and your lifestyle.
+While some cat or kitten costs are a given (food, shelter, etc.), others may be a bit more unexpected—or even optional, depending on the type of pet you choose and your lifestyle.
 It may be a good idea to budget for some of the potential items below, and make sure you’re prepared for surprises down the road:

 - Emergency Veterinary Care.
 We’ve touched a bit on this already, but it’s worth repeating.
 Even a healthy pet may need emergency care, ranging from a few hundred dollars to $1,000+.
 Hopefully, this will be a cost you’ll never have to face, but you may want to set aside some funds you can draw on in emergencies.
 You can also consider pet insurance.
 There are a number of reasonable plans with low monthly fees tha help protect you, just in case.